 Get geared up as Halloween is right around the corner!
-Whether you have a tiny tutu-wearing ballerina this year or some spectacular superheroes, there are loads of indoor events around the Bay Area where your kiddos can don their costumes and get in the spooky spirit.
-From trick-or-treating at your local mall to a book-themed party in San Jose, our Halloween events list has got the perfect event for you!
+Whether you have a tiny tutu-wearing ballerina this year or a runner from the Bay to Breakers, there are loads of Halloween events around the Bay Area where your kiddos can don their costumes and get in the spooky spirit.
+From trick-or-treating at your local mall to animal encounters in the East Bay, our Halloween events list has got the perfect event for you!

 The California Academy of Sciences is opening its doors to trick-or-treaters for the evening and inviting families to check out some spooky specimens.
 Roaming magicians will add to the ambiance, as will giant pumpkin carving, face painting and animal demonstrations.
 The museum will provide reusable trick-or-treat bags.
 Oct.
-27, 6:30-9 p.m. $55/adults, $40/children over 1 (VIP Packages available for additional cost with 5 p.m. admission.)
-All ages.
+26, 6:30-9 p.m.
 Event details.

 The Haas-Lilienthal House’s Halloween events offer visitors a chance to tour this beautiful Queen Anne Victorian in the dark!
 The gorgeous house is transformed into a Mayhem Mansion complete with a Hall of Horrors and a “Spookeasy” for a drink.
 Oct.
-19-20 and 26-27, 7-10 p.m.
-Pacific Heights. $22/adult and kids 13+; $17/child 8-12 advance; Limited tickets at door.
-Ages 8 and up.
+18-19 and 25-26, 7-10 p.m.
+Pacific Heights.
 Event details.

 Japantown Halloween Carnival